BalasubramanianV32/Thirumathi-Arts/README.md

-# ✦ Shringar — Bangles & Mehendi Website
+# ✦ Thirumathi — Bangles & Mehendi Website

 A beautiful, mobile-friendly website for a traditional Indian bangles and mehendi home business.